Utah

 In addition to these time periods, eligibility for expungement may be defeated by various combinations of prior offenses.
 In 2016 and again in 2017 the categories of offenses that may defeat eligibility were narrowed to exclude minor offenses and pardoned offenses.
 In 2020, these eligibility periods and the requirement of a certificate of eligibility were made inapplicable to convictions for possession of marijuana for medicinal purposes. § 77-40a-306(1)(d).

-These fees, along with the fee payable to BCI for a certificate of eligibility, were suspended in 2022 for one year by HB392.
+These fees, along with the fee payable to BCI for a certificate of eligibility, were temporarily suspended in 2022 by HB392, and restored in 2024 with a variety of provisions authorizing case-by-case waiver.
+See HB352.

-The petitioner must deliver a copy of the petition and certificate to the prosecuting agency. § 77-40a-107(1).
-The prosecuting attorney must notify the victim.
+The court must deliver a copy of the petition and certificate to the prosecuting agency.
+The prosecuting attorney must notify the victim. §§ 77-40a-305(5) and (6).
 The court may request a written response from the Division of Adult Parole and Probation of the Department of Corrections, which shall include the reasons probation was terminated and certification that the petitioner has completed all requirements of sentencing and probation or parole. §§ 77-40a-305(8)(a), (b).
 A copy of this response is provided to the petitioner and the prosecuting attorney. § 77-40a-305(8)(c).
 If the prosecutor or victim objects to the petition, or the Division of Adult Probation and Parole provides a written response, the petitioner may respond in writing within 14 days after receipt. § 77-40a-305(9).
 This was reduced from 15 days by the 2023 amendments.

 Upon objection from any party, the court sets a hearing, with notice provided to the petitioner, prosecuting attorney, and victim. § 77-40a-305(10)(a).
 If no objection is received within 60 days of the petition’s filing date, the court has authority to grant expungement without a hearing. § 77-40a-305(11).
 The 2022 revision of the law eliminated a provision seeming to require the court to issue an order of expungement if it finds by clear and convincing evidence that the petition and certificate of eligibility are sufficient, statutory requirements are met, and that “it is not contrary to the interests of the public to grant the expungement.”
 Id. § 77-40a-305(8) (2021).